h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/models.md

 # Models

-## CDC County-Level Ensemble Model

-The **county-level** four-week projection of expected COVID-19 cases used to generate the hospital-level four-week projection makes use of the county-level ensemble model from the Center for Disease Control and Prevention (CDC).
-The CDC model incorporates diverse modeling algorithms (time-series, SEIRD, etc.) and government and non-government organizations use it.
+The models used to generate a simulation-based projection rely on certain [modeling assumptions](#modeling-assumptions).
+The county-level four-week projection of expected COVID-19 cases relies on the [CDC County-Level Ensemble Model](#cdc-county-level-ensemble-model).
 ## Modeling Assumptions

 The state-of-the-art forecasting models rely on certain assumptions to effectively generate a simulation-based projection.
 Assumptions are as follows: